su8/pinky-bar/README.md

 use **--without-colours** to skip the following step:

 * dwm compiled with [statuscolor](https://github.com/wifiextender/dwm-fork/blob/master/patches/statuscolours.diff) patch.
 The colours in use are specified in your [config.h](https://github.com/wifiextender/dwm-fork/blob/master/config.h#L6)

 ---

+## Wish list

+The kernels cpu frequency governor "performance" will always run at the highest possible clock rate regardless of it's use/idle.
+The only side effect of this is higher temps when on idle (true if the cpu has multiple cores and or threads).

+The "powersaving" governor will always run at the lowest possible clock rate regardless of it's use/idle.
+The side effect - slower machine no matter what you do.

+The "ondemand" governor does what it says - ondemand scaling.
+With it you get the best performance when you need to, powersaving and lower temps when on idle.

+For example I manually turn off the cpu frequency governor in my kernel builds, which sets it to performance.

+The cpu frequency detection is easy, but it poses a roadblock by assuming that the "ondemand" is set and/or is enabled in the user kernel.
+Decision 1: On a multicore/thread cpu the detection for each core/thread will produce up to 8 digit number, thus 4 core and 4 thread cpu will produce: 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678 1234.5678, without including MHz for each core/thread, which will take a lot of space in the final statusbar output.
+This way the user will know for how long and which core/thread is under some load.
+Decision 2: On other hand it will be lame on a 10/16 core/thread system to show the overall (not per core/thread) cpu frequency that have been summed up, which will beat the purpose of cpu frequency detection in first place, as the user will not be aware that some core/thread is running at full cpu clock speed as the load will be spread equally.

+It would be nice to have decent gpu temperature, voltage, fan(s) speed and used RAM detection.
+Should we detect multiple gpus (SLI,single dual gpu card), how to detect which of the multiple gpu cards is actually the one for **this** monitor in case the program is compiled **--without-x11** and/or xinerama ?
+What about hybrid combination and some gpu manufactor that is not supported by MESA ?
+My legacy gpu only shows it's vendor name, model and used ram (in MESA) because it's onboard gpu.

+---